 Pizza Cornicione (Cor-ni-cione).
 You may have heard of it, or this may be a brand new term, but chances are, if you love pizza, you’ve at least heard it in passing or on your holiday in Italy.

-Well, even if you have, it’s not uncommon for people to be confused as to what it means.
-Some think it just means the crust, some think it’s a topping, some even think it’s the shape.
+Well, it’s not uncommon for people to be confused about what it means, even if you have.
+Some think it just means the crust; some think it’s a topping, and some even think it’s the shape.

 Well, this article will hopefully clear any confusion and have you brimming with Cornicione facts before you know it.
 So let’s get to it.

 What Does The Term ‘Pizza Cornicione’ Mean?

 In Italian, ‘Cornicione’ simply means the edge or outer rim of the pizza.
 It should be slightly raised, full of air, and crunchy on the outside yet light and soft on the inside.

 The perfect Cornicione is found on a traditional Neapolitan pizza.
 This shouldn’t be confused with what most Americans or Brits call the crust.

 The crust is the whole bread part of the pizza.
 It’s not just the edge like the cornicione.
 So if you want to improve your pizza terminology, you must get this term right.

 If we delve a little deeper, you might be interested in the history of the pizza cornicione.
 In the 1980s, an association was set up in Italy.
 It was dedicated to the practice of creating the best Neapolitan pizzas.

 The association felt these pizzas should meet certain requirements, so the Associazione Verace Pizza Napoletana was created.